ylify/VEHoP/README.md

 ##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL

-#Usage: python3 homolog-phylogenomics-updated.py prefix database (optional, needed if genomic files in raw) # a folder "raw" containing sequences in the workding directory
+#Usage: python3 homolog-phylogenomics-updated.py prefix database (optional, needed if genomic files in raw) # a folder "raw" containing sequences in the working directory

 Input: a folder named 'raw' containing sequences.
 We define the rule of three sources with specific suffixes.
 1) genomic fasta: species_name.genomic.fasta.
 2) transcripts: species_name.transcript.fasta.
 3) proteins: species_name.pep.fasta